gringer/presentation-notes/docs/firework-plot.md

 <img src="pics/bandage_linear_links.png" alt="Linear links in Bandage"  title="Linear links in bandage" width="512"/>

 Fixing this (assuming that is the goal) requires paying a bit more attention to the link structure of the GFA plot.
+It will be assumed that any contigs involved in these links will be treated as "linear / unlinked".